geoblacklight/docs-archive/docs/customization/homepage_map_centroid_clusters.md

 # Homepage Map Centroid Clusters

 <div class="note">
-  <strong>Please note: </strong> This kind of customization may potentially make future GeoBlacklight upgrades more difficult.
+  <strong>Please note: </strong> This kind of customization may potentially make your future GeoBlacklight upgrades more difficult.
 If you choose to implement this feature, you will need to be extra vigilant when GBL JavaScript files change in future releases.
 </div>

 Want your homepage map to display centroid clusters?
 You can customize GeoBlacklight to add support for that: